polymorphl/go-kv/README.md

 - `ZREM` - Remove one or more members from a sorted set
 - `ZCARD` - Get the number of members in a sorted set

+### Geospatial Operations
+- `GEOADD` - Add one or more geospatial members to a sorted set
+- `GEOPOS` - Get the longitude and latitude of members in a geospatial sorted set
+- `GEODIST` - Get the distance between two members in a geospatial sorted set
+- `GEOSEARCH` - Search for members within a given radius using FROMLONLAT and BYRADIUS

 ### Transaction Operations
 - `MULTI` - Start a transaction block
 - `EXEC` - Execute all commands in a transaction block